microsoft/FluidFramework/docs/content/docs/data-structures/counter.md

 sharedCounter.on("incremented", updateCounterValueLabel);
 ```

-In the code above, whenever a user presses either the `Increment` or `Decrement` button, the shared `sharedCounter.increment` is called with +/- 1.
+In the code above, whenever a user presses either the `Increment` or `Decrement` button, the `sharedCounter.increment` is called with +/- 1.
 This causes the `incremented` event to be sent to all of the clients who have this container open.

 Since `updateCounterValueLabel` is registered for all `incremented` events, the view will always refresh with the appropriate updated value any time a collaborator increments or decrements the counter value.